Mortality Forecasting under Climate Risk: A Stochastic Approach with Distributed Lag Non-Linear Models

 \subsection{Future UTCI data under RCP scenarios}

 Representative Concentration Pathways (RCPs) are climate change scenarios that project future greenhouse gas concentrations and their associated radiative forcing levels through to the year 2100 \citep{van2011representative}.
 Each RCP represents a different trajectory of radiative forcing, measured in watts per square meter ($\text{W/m}^2$), resulting from different levels of anthropogenic emissions.
-The original framework developed by the Intergovernmental Panel on Climate Change (IPCC) included four RCP scenarios: RCP2.6, RCP4.5, RCP6.0 and RCP8.5.\footnote{For more information, please see \url{https://en.escarus.com/climate-change-risk-projections-rcp-scenarios}.}
+The original framework developed by the Intergovernmental Panel on Climate Change (IPCC) includes four RCP scenarios: RCP2.6, RCP4.5, RCP6.0 and RCP8.5.\footnote{For more information, please see \url{https://en.escarus.com/climate-change-risk-projections-rcp-scenarios}.}

-Among the four RCP scenarios, we consider RCP2.6 and RCP8.5 for mortality projection, as they represent two extreme cases.
+Among the four RCP scenarios, we consider RCP2.6 and RCP8.5 for total mortality projection, as they represent two extreme cases.
 We compute future UTCI data under the two RCP scenarios by Equation (\ref{utci_eq}).
 The input variables, air temperature ($T_a$), relative humidity (RH), and wind speed (WS), are obtained from the Coupled Model Intercomparison Project Phase 5 (CMIP5) climate model.\footnote{Data source: \url{cds.climate.copernicus.eu/datasets/projections-cmip5-daily-single-levels?tab=download}.
 In CMIP 5 model, we select ensemble member r1i1p1 (initial condition) with two sub-climate models: CSIRO-MK3-6-O (Australia) and BCC-CSM-1-M (China).} Across the three variables, the common time period for future projections spans from 2031 to 2045, defining the feasible simulation period.
 Since projections for regional-level mean radiant temperature (MRT) are not available, we follow the method of \cite{di2020thermal} and utilize historical MRT data from the ERA5-HEAT dataset to simulate future UTCI values.